 - What Happened to the Mouse?: The whole reason Holmes and Watson were at the Bromsby party in the first place was to investigate the Italian opera star Gallia.
 After Sir Melvyn's murder, she's never mentioned in the main story again, though Holmes and Watson do make plans to finally see her perform right before the credits roll.

 - You Have Outlived Your Usefulness: There are three partners involved in the plot.
 After one of them makes his contribution, the other two kill him and dispose of his body in a way designed to keep him from being identified.
-The murdered conspirator also couldn't break into Horace Fowlett's safe before Fowlett found him and was murdered, so this might be a case of You Have Failed Me on the part of his partners.
+However, the murdered conspirator was unable to break into Horace Fowlett's safe before Fowlett found him and was murdered, so this might be a case of You Have Failed Me on the part of his partners.